rwibawa/designpatterns/README.md

 ```

 #### 4.1 When to use the Decorator Design Pattern
-Use the Decorator pattern in the following cases:
 * To add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
 * For responsibilities that can be withdrawn.
 * When extension by sub-classing is impractical.
 Sometimes a large number of independent extensions are possible and would